amosbatto/instrans/README.md

 #### <a id="Processing_Directories">Processing Directories</a> ####

-If the ORIGINAL-PO and TRANSLATIONS-PO are directories, instrans will process
+If the *ORIGINAL-PO* and *TRANSLATIONS-PO* are directories, instrans will process
-all the files in the directory ORIGINAL-PO with the extention ".po", ".pot", or
+all the files in the directory *ORIGINAL-PO* with the extention ".po", ".pot", or
 ".pox".
 Instrans will search for files with the same name in the directory
 TRANSLATIONS-PO in order to insert the translated phrases.
 The files in
 ORIGINAL-PO that don't have the extension ".po", ".pot", or ".pox" will only be
-copied to the directory NEW-PO without any insertions.
+copied to the directory *NEW-PO* without any insertions.
 Likewise, the PO files
-en the directory ORIGINAL-PO that don't have a matching file with the same name
+en the directory *ORIGINAL-PO* that don't have a matching file with the same name
-in TRANSLATIONS-PO will only be copied.
+in *TRANSLATIONS-PO* will only be copied.

-The files in TRANSLATIONS-PO, however, which don't have a matching file in
+The files in *TRANSLATIONS-PO*, however, which don't have a matching file in
-ORIGINAL-PO will not be copied.
+*ORIGINAL-PO* will not be copied.
 Similarly, the subdirectories in both
-ORIGINAL-PO y TRANSLATIONS-PO will be ignored and won't be copied over to
+*ORIGINAL-PO* y *TRANSLATIONS-PO* will be ignored and won't be copied over to
 NEW-PO.
 Si you want to process the subdirectories, use the option `--recursive`.

 For example, if you have the directories `es-ES` and `fr-FR` below and want to